brambillagabrielle/brambillagabrielle/README.md

 ## **Hi, I'm Gabi** 😊

-📌 Book lover with an enthusiasm for new technologies and problem solving from Brazil<br>
+📌 Book lover from Brazil with an enthusiasm for new technologies and problem solving<br>
 🎓 Computer Science student at IFSUL<br>
 👩‍💻 Junior Support Analyst at Compass.uol<br>